 - The founder of Scotland is probably Kenneth McAlpin, who was the first king of the Scots and the Picts, the two peoples who inhabited the country in those days.

-- Qin Shi Huang, the first emperor of China.
+- Qin Shi Huangdi, the first emperor of China, whose conquests ended the era of warring states and started the idea of a unified Chinese state.
 Modern China also has Sun Yat-sen, the leader of the Xinhai Revolution of 1911 and founder of the Republic of China, who is revered in both the mainland and Taiwan.
 The People's Republic also venerates Mao Zedong as their specific founder, while the Republic honors Chiang Kai-shek.
 Each claims that their founder was the one who really followed Sun Yat-sen's example.

 - Most Greek cities had their own founding myths.
 Theseus might count for Athens, but a more historical example was Solon the Lawgiver.
 One version among Athenians was that Athens topped them all because it was never founded.
 It was there eternally.